JackMuir1/cse15l-lab-reports/lab-report-week-5.md

 In this lab report, we will be exploring 3 command line options for the **find** command through some examples in `./technical`

 ## First Option: -newer
-The -newer option outputs files that were created or modified after the file to find
+The -newer option outputs files that were created or modified after the file to find.
+This is important because when navigating a file system, you may want to see what the most recent additions are.
+For example, if you were to host a competition to see who could write an essay the fastest, you can find the places of the winners based on the order of file additions.

 ### Example 1